 A regular boat ride to the island typically costs around Rp300.000 – Rp400.000 per person.
 Many tour services offer one-day trip packages.
-The cost varies depends on the destinations and boat facilities.
+The cost varies depending on the destinations and boat facilities.

 A budget package can go as low as Rp1.200.000 per person.
-It includes a one-day trip to Rinca, Padar Island, and some diving activity.
+It includes a one-day trip to Rinca, Padar Island, and some diving activities.
 Visitors can get a cheaper price by getting more people to join the same tour.

 Address & Location

 Rinca island location is part of Komodo National Park, West Manggarai Regency, East Nusa Tenggara.